otiai10/localstorm/README.md

 });
 ```

+# Customize `Router` for other listeners

 You can also customize resolver for routing.
+It's helpful when you want to make routings for EventListener modules on `chrome`, such as `chrome.notifications.onClicked`, `chrome.webRequest.onBeforeRequest` or so.

 ```javascript
 // Resolver rule, which resolve given "id" to routing name.